Twenty years after Tony Blair swept to power with a landslide vote, Mr Darling appeared to rule out the prospect of a Labour victory.

 He said: “It’s important we get the best possible result for the country - that means having a sensible sizeable opposition that can actually make a difference.”

-The former Chancellor spoke while campaigning in Edinburgh South – the seat held by Labour’s sole remaining Scottish MP Ian Murray.
+Mr Darling spoke while campaigning in Edinburgh South - the seat held by Labour’s one remaining Scottish MP Ian Murray.

 He added: “There’s no question he’s the leader, it’s for him to convince people in the next six weeks and voters will make of it what they will.”

 Mr Darling, who stepped down as the MP for Edinburgh South West just before the 2015 election, said: “One of the problems we have in the UK is for a long time the middle, sensible voice, middle Britain if you like, was unrepresented and the entire political debate has been skewed to the right.

 “In many cases it’s been hijacked by people who take a very extreme and narrow view of our relationship with the rest of Europe.